boehs/oasis/Trinket.md

 1. Is used to build an indexDB of posts for search functionally
 2. Is used to generate feeds of posts meeting criteria, like tags

-Wrinklers are also cool because they are the only part of compilation that is sync, if you need that sort of thing.
+Wrinklers are run sync, and they are allowed to modify metadata, although that is discouraged

 # magic